petevs/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+Takes the Url in browser and dynamically responds to it.

 1. How would you explain form validation to someone who has never programmed before?

+Validation ensures that form inputs are entered correctly.
+For example, for an email field it makes sure that the email is in the correct format.

 1. In 1-2 sentences, define end to end testing.

+End to end testing tests the app from the beginning to end of the users experience to make sure everything is working properly.

 ## Instructions